 World’s Worst Time Machine

-Liam Chapman cannot believe his good fortune.
-He just bought a real, working time machine at a garage sale for $3.
+Liam Chapman just bought a real, working time machine for only $3!
 Sure, it’s labeled “World’s Worst Time Machine,” but how bad could it be?
+Turns out, it’s so much worse than Liam could have ever imagined.

 About the Author